ogorton/dmscatter/README.md

 This places the dmfortfactor.x executable in the `build` directory.
 Move it to your bin directory if desired.

+To run one of the example Python scripts, try moving to `runs` and running:

+    python3 ../examples/exampleXe.py

 More extensive documentation can be found in the manual document.

 ### Developer contacts